infinite-cat/recap.dev-docs/docs/tracing-nelify-functions.md

 ## Unit Name

 A unit is a minimal tracked component in recap.dev.
-By configuring unit names you can select a granularity of your data to your liking.
+By configuring unit names, you can select a granularity of your data to your liking.

 The default unit name strategy for Netlify Functions is concatenating a site name and the handler URL path.
 For example: